maximpertsov/upwords/README.md

 # UPWORDS - THE QUICK STACKING WORD GAME

+## Getting Started

+1. Install Upwords at the command prompt if you haven't yet:

+        $ gem install upwords

+2. At the command prompt, start a new Upwords game:

+        $ upwords

+3. Select the number of players:

+        How many players will play?
+(1-4)
+        3

+4. Name each player and select if they are humans or computers:

+        What is Player 1's name?
+        Bob
+        Is Player 1 or a computer? (y/n) n

+        What is Player 2's name?
+        Nina
+        Is Player 2 or a computer? (y/n) n

+        What is Player 3's name?
+        Jack
+        Is Player 3 or a computer? (y/n) y

+## Rules

 Rules taken from: http://www.hasbro.com/common/instruct/04312.pdf

 For 2 to 4 Players 1 AGES 8+